patofoto/Demon_Klipper_Essentials_Unified/README.md

 If not add them now.....

-Paste this in the same file with your `_CLIENT_VARIABLES` macro to keep things tidy.
+Paste this in the same file with your `_CLIENT_VARIABLE` macro to keep things tidy.
 These are the Klipperscreen macros posted here for your convenience. https://klipperscreen.readthedocs.io/en/latest/macros/#extrude-panel